 Jicama, Mango and Grapefruit Salad.
 Fresh fruit and crunchy jicama make an appealing summer salad that lends itself to lots of variations; try oranges, papaya, cucumbers or any light, crunchy vegetable or fruit.
 The dressing is just lime juice and the remaining juice from sectioning out the grapefruit, laced with cilantro or basil and minced jalapeno pepper.
 Add more japaleno for extra zing.
 Find the recipe here.

 Keto Fudge.
-I’m definitely not keto…but lots of my friends are.
-And these simple fudge-y bites make it look appealing.
+Lots of my favorite friends are successfully following the Keto diet.
+And these simple fudge-y bites make it look super appealing.
 Just four ingredients—plus they’re vegan, gluten-free, grain-free, and all the rest.
 These were made with erythritol, a low-carb sweeteners, but you can use stevia (my preference) or xylitol.
 I topped them with coconut; coarse sea salt is a delicious option.
 And I’ll admit I made a batch with organic cane sugar…see the original recipe here.

 Collard Greens Saag with Buttermilk Naan.
 When Southern girls cook Indian food: this take on the traditional spinach saag is simmered in coconut milk and laced with curry and lots of garlic.
 Study collards stand up well to cooking, and hold the flavor of the spices quite nicely; ours is mildly spicy, so bump up the heat as you wish.
 This recipe’s vegan, but it’s certainly excellent made with cream, butter and cubes of paneer (fresh Indian cheese)!
 Find the recipe here.